s4ke/Master-Thesis/src/md/069-conclusion.md

 \label{sec:conclusion}

+## Contributions

+We propose an Arrow-based encoding for parallelism based on a new Arrow combinator `parEvalN :: [arr a b] -> arr [a] [b]`.
+A parallel Arrow is still an Arrow, hence the resulting parallel Arrow can still be used in the same way as a potential sequential version.
+In this paper we evaluate the expressive power of such a formalism in the context of parallel programming.

+* We introduce a parallel evaluation formalism using Arrows.
+One big advantage of this specific approach is that we do not have to introduce any new types, facilitating composability (Chapter \ref{sec:parallel-arrows}).
+* We show that PArrow programs can readily exploit multiple parallel language implementations.
+We demonstrate the use of GpH, a `Par` Monad, and Eden.
+We do not re-implement all the parallel internals, as this functionality is hosted in the `ArrowParallel` type class, which abstracts all parallel implementation logic.
+The implementations can easily be swapped, so we are not bound to any specific one.

+This has many practical advantages.
+For example, during development we can run the program in a simple GHC-compiled variant using GpH and afterwards deploy it on a cluster by converting it into an Eden program, by just replacing the `ArrowParallel` instance and compiling with Eden's GHC variant (Chapter \ref{sec:parallel-arrows}).

+* We extend the PArrows formalism with `Future`s to enable direct communication of data between nodes in a distributed memory setting similar to Eden's Remote Data [@Dieterle2010].
+Direct communication is useful in a distributed memory setting because it allows for inter-node communication without blocking the master-node.
+(Chapter \ref{sec:futures})
+* We demonstrate the expressiveness of PArrows by using them to define common algorithmic skeletons (Chapter \ref{sec:skeletons}), and by using these skeletons to implement four benchmarks (Chapter \ref{sec:benchmarks}).
+* We practically demonstrate that Arrow parallelism has a low performance overhead compared with existing approaches, e.g. the mean over all cores of relative mean overhead was less than $3.5\%$ and less than $0.8\%$ for all benchmarks with GpH and Eden, respectively.
+As for |Par| Monad, the mean of mean overheads was in favour of PArrows in all benchmarks (Chapter \ref{sec:benchmarks}).

+PArrows are open source and are available from \url{https://github.com/s4ke/Parrows}.

+## Conclusion

 Arrows are a generic concept that allows for powerful composition combinators.
 To our knowledge we are first to represent *parallel* computation with Arrows, and hence to show their usefulness for